CLOSE X

 Tax relief

-When paying money into a registered pension scheme tax relief is available by extending the basic rate and higher rate tax bands.
+When paying money into a registered pension scheme, tax relief is available by extending the basic rate and higher rate tax bands.
 The tax bands are extended by the gross amount of the pension contribution.
 Therefore, if an individual pays £800 into a pension scheme the basic and higher rate thresholds are extended by £1,000 each (£800 x 100 / 80).

 Relevant earnings are made up of:

-• Employment income, including taxable benefits in kind
+• Employment income, including taxable benefits in kind.

-• Trading income, i.e. self-employment and partnership
+• Trading income, i.e. self-employment and partnership profits.

-• Patent income
+• Patent royalties.

-• It is worth noting that the relevant earnings restriction does not apply to employer contributions.
+It is worth noting that the relevant earnings restriction does not apply to employer contributions.

-If the thresholds are exceeded the Annual Allowance will be tapered by £1 for every £2 of adjusted income in excess of the adjusted income threshold.
-The tapered allowance cannot be reduced below £10,000, (£4,000 between 6 April 2020 and 5 April 2023 and £10,000 prior to).
-When the pension input exceeds the available annual allowance, the excess will be subject to income tax.
-This will be deemed to be an individual’s top slice of income and therefore will be taxed at their marginal rate.
-This means that a higher earner may opt to restrict their contributions up to £10,000 instead in order to avoid the tax charge.
-For higher earners whose employer makes pension contributions on their behalf as part of their remuneration package, it should be worth noting that even though this may exceed the annual allowance and trigger an income tax charge at their marginal tax rate of 40%/45%, the employee still benefits from an uplift in their pension fund from the net employer’s contribution of 60%/55%.
+For higher earners whose employer makes pension contributions on their behalf as part of their remuneration package, it should be worth noting that even though this may exceed the annual allowance and trigger an Income Tax charge at their marginal tax rate of 40%/45%, the employee still benefits from an uplift in their pension fund from the net employer’s contribution of 60%/55%.
 As such, it is important to consider your circumstances carefully and obtain specialist tax advice when reviewing the potential impact of employer contributions that may result in an exposure to the pension savings tax charge.

 Threshold income